PharmaLedger-IMI/helm-charts/charts/quorum-node/docs/aws_lb_controller_service/README.md

         - key: topology.kubernetes.io/zone
           operator: In
           values:
-          - <todo: the same zone the subnet for the NLB, e.g. eu-central-1a>
+          - <todo: the same zone like the subnet for the NLB, e.g. eu-central-1a>

 ```